marketingincolor/code-archive/README.md

 This ZIP file contains the Client Data Archive for the Haas Lewis website.
 This is a legacy project and lacks any version control.
 File contents for LOCALHOST as well as the delivered client codebase (found in wp_site folder).

+#### CDA Venue

+This ZIP file contains the Client Data Archive for the Venue Furniture website.
+This is a legacy project and lacks any version control.

 ### Catalog - Other Files